biruk2080/AI_Agent-/README.md

   - Applies a ChatPromptTemplate to combine retrieved context with the user question
   - Invokes ChatOpenAI to produce the final answer
   - Parses output with StrOutputParser
-Vector store: Chroma persists embeddings at `chroma_data/`.
-OpenAI embeddings (OpenAIEmbeddings) are used to index documents and power the retriever (`as_retriever(k=10)`).
+Vector store: Chroma persists embeddings at chroma_data.
+OpenAI embeddings (OpenAIEmbeddings) are used to index documents and power the retriever as_retriever(k=10).

 Agent & Tools: create_openai_functions_agent + AgentExecutor wrap the chains as Tools:
   - Reviews -> reviews_chain.invoke (answers about patient reviews)
   - Operating_System -> os_chain.invoke (answers strictly from an "OPERATING SYSTEM" document)
-  - Waits -> get_current_wait_time (returns numeric wait times)
-  The agent can call tools programmatically and returns intermediate steps when executed.
+  - Waits -> get_current_wait_time (function call returns numeric wait times) The agent can call tools programmatically and returns intermediate steps when executed.
 UI: Gradio interface (`gr.Interface`) exposes ChatPot which sends user input into the agent executor and returns text responses.

 Prompt templates and safety